Atom0901/polygon/README.md

 # Polygon
 ------------
 Thanks for choosing Polygon class.

+The repo has 4 different components.
+All .xcodeproject files are usefull only on Mac OS with Xcode.

+All sources are in:
+- polygon – main class.
+Contains polygon.cpp & polygon.hpp.
+Needs to build.
+Code made cross-platfom so I think it won't be any problems to build it on Windows.
+- polygon-testing – Google Unit Tests
+- polygon-dialog – a dialog testing programme.
+Just to see all functionality of class
+- dialog – contains some functions for menu.
+Needed for polygon-dialog

 It has many usefull methods, so here they are.
 FOR ANY QUESTIONS PLEASE WRITE TO [ME](https://vk.com/meyakovenkoj)